Robert Margalis

-Robert Margalis (born February 8, 1982) is an American medley swimmer who won the gold medal in the men's 400-meter individual medley event at the 2003 Pan American Games.
+Robert Margalis (born February 8, 1982) is an American medley and freestyle relay swimmer who competed for the University of Georgia, and won a gold and three silver medals at the 2003 Pan American Games and 2007 Pan American Games.
+Margalis won the gold medal in the men's 400-meter Individual Medley event at the 2003 Pan American Games.
 At the next edition, four years later in Rio de Janeiro, he captured three silver medals.
-Robert also swam on Saint Petersburg Aquatics club team, with his sister Melanie Margalis.
+At the 2011 Pan Americans, Margalis won a gold and bronze medal in the 4x200 freestyle relay and the 400 meter Individual Medley events.
+He captured a silver medal at the 2008 FINA Short Course World Championships in Manchester in the 400 meter Individual Medley.
+He has also been a frequent top ten finisher in California Open Water distance swims.